-Most of our Halls of Residence options are catered, which means that you have a daily credit of around £8 (Monday to Friday) and £4 (Saturday and Sunday) to spend in the restaurants and cafes on campus.
+Most of our Halls of Residence options are catered, which means that you have a daily credit of around £8.60 (Monday to Friday) and £4.25 (during term-time weekends, reading week, inter-semester week, Employability and Wellbeing week). to spend in the restaurants and cafes on campus.
 Small kitchens are available for making drinks and snacks.
 Bishop Otter Campus has some accommodation options with self-catering facilities.

 The large majority of self-catered rooms are at our city-based Stockbridge Student Village and Fishbourne Road East Halls.
 Every room comes with a hardwired Internet connection and WiFi is available through all halls.
-When on campus, you can connect to the Univesrity WiFi (eduroam).
+When on campus, you can connect to the University WiFi (eduroam).